 “Under Dean Hudson’s leadership, the College of Arts, Media and Design has transformed, reversing previous declining enrollments into a decade of exponential growth across faculty, staff, undergraduate and graduate students and external research funding,” Provost and Senior Vice President for Academic Affairs David Madigan wrote in the CAMD-wide email.
 “Through an emphasis on collaboration, empowering talent and building consensus, she focused on fostering faculty and program excellence; innovating to future-proof the fields across CAMD and building a national and international reputation.”

-Madigan said CAMD will follow the typical Northeastern protocol from the Faculty Handbook and form a search committee to begin the search for Hudson’s successor.
+Madigan said CAMD will follow the typical Northeastern protocol from the Faculty Handbook and form a search committee to begin looking for Hudson’s successor.

 “During [her] 10 years, through her leadership, CAMD has completely transformed and is in fabulous shape for the future,” Madigan said at a faculty senate meeting Oct.
 16.